bessinnica/Loc-markdig-azuredocs-test/articles/media-services/media-services-rest-get-started.md

 Once you have the AccessPolicy and Locator set, the actual file is uploaded to an Azure blob storage container using the Azure Storage REST APIs.
 You must upload the files as block blobs.
 Page blobs are not supported by Azure Media Services.

 > [!NOTE]
-> You must add the file name for the file you want to upload to the Locator **Path** value received in the previous section.
-For example, https://storagetestaccount001.blob.core.windows.net/asset-e7b02da4-5a69-40e7-a8db-e8f4f697aac0/BigBuckBunny.mp4? . . .
+> You must add the file name for the file you want to upload to the Locator <strong>Path</strong> value received in the previous section.
+For example, <https://storagetestaccount001.blob.core.windows.net/asset-e7b02da4-5a69-40e7-a8db-e8f4f697aac0/BigBuckBunny.mp4?> . . .
->
->

 For more information on working with Azure storage blobs, see [Blob Service REST API](https://docs.microsoft.com/rest/api/storageservices/Blob-Service-REST-API).